urmzd/lepus-classifier/README.md

 ## Interactive Notebooks

-All interactie notebooks, including experiments done can be found under the [notebooks folder](/notebooks/).
+All interactive notebooks, including experiments done can be found under the [notebooks folder](/notebooks/).

 ## Experiment Tracking and Logs